lanl/LISE/Test_Cases/SUMMIT/Collisions_238U/Time_Dependent/README.txt

 The file explains how to run a time dependent nuclear collisions calculation using the LISE time dependent code for a U238 + U238 system.
-In this test case the impact parameter is set to 0 fm and the initial collision energy for each nucleus (in the center of mass frame) is set to 800 MeV.
+In this test case the impact parameter is set to 0 fm and the initial collision energy in the center of mass frame is set to 800 MeV (the total TKE of the incident system = KE_L + KE_R + Coul).
 Collisions are programmed to end when center of masses of the two nuclei are seperated by 50fm.

 *** Setup ***
 In order to time evolve the wfs the following five files are needed in the working directory: lise-tdslda-gpu, myjob_TD.lsf, wf_p.cwr, wf_n.cwr, info.slda_solver.